 Rick has a new website (click on the picture) and can be booked for "an evening with" gig, including in your own home!
 He is also working with ex Steeleye Ken Nicol and Paul Burgess (10cc) for some gigs.

-In 2018 Rick released his 5th solo album, called 'Perfect Blue', available from Fellside records.
+In 2018 Rick released his 5th solo album, called 'Perfect Blue' see below.
 His first 4 solo albums are harder to find as they are not in print but are well worth hunting down.
 Escape (1996), Spies (1998), Codes (2004), Fanfare (2009).
 The first two featured 'Spud' Sinclair, now in Steeleye.
 Pictures and details are all below.

 Available from Fellside records (click on pic) .
 Includes re-working of his Steeleye track 'Where are they now' plus his songs 'Somewhere Along the Road' and 'Deep in the Darkest Night'